Shabimbawa/ToDoList/README.md

     ```bash
     npm install
     ```

-    This command will install all the necessary packages listed in your `package.json` file.

 2.  **Start the Development Server:** Once the installation is complete, start the Expo development server with: